rishiswethan/AI_Forecasting_dockerised/README.md

-Download the docker image for this project in the link below\
+Download the Docker image for this project using the link below: https://hub.docker.com/repository/registry-1.docker.io/rishiswethan/aiforecasting/general
-https://hub.docker.com/repository/registry-1.docker.io/rishiswethan/aiforecasting/general

-This project is meant to be a plug and play template, for anyone looking to build a univariate forecasting model using LSTM, GRU or RNN.
-This can run on pretty much any univariate forecasting data, as long as it's correctly formatted, as seen in the data/rt_benchmark_datasets.
-This capability is achived because it uses BayesianOptimization of Keras Tuner to find the right hyperparameters.
-Other hyperparameters are automatically inferred by the program by looking at the properties of the data.
-To have a quick look at how to execute this program, and which functions do what, check the _Run.py_ program and have a look at the functions it calls for each user choice.
+This project serves as a user-friendly template designed for anyone seeking to build a univariate forecasting model using LSTM, GRU, or RNN.
+It can run on virtually any univariate forecasting dataset, provided that the data is appropriately formatted, as demonstrated in the data/rt_benchmark_datasets.
+This adaptability is achieved by utilizing Bayesian Optimization from Keras Tuner to identify the optimal hyperparameters.
+The program automatically infers other hyperparameters based on the properties of the input data.
+For a quick overview of how to execute this program and understand the functions associated with each user choice, please refer to the Run.py file.

-The program was tested on python 3.10.8, tensorflow 2.10.0 and was tested on windows 11 with a GTX 1080ti.
-It should work on other hardware and OS was well.
+The program has been tested on Python 3.10.8 and TensorFlow 2.10.0, running on Windows 11 with a GTX 1080 Ti.
+It should also function smoothly on other hardware and operating systems.

+Feel free to reach out if you have any questions or need further assistance with the project.

 # How to run the program: